 - To use your own key, use the Import Key option.
 This key will be used for the first time when the certificate is generated and also for subsequent renewals.

 Note: Key Manager Plus supports wildcard certificate requests for DNS based challenges.
 For wildcard certificate requests, enter the common name in the format *.domainname.com

 To configure your DNS account,

 - Navigate to Let's Encrypt → Manage

 - Switch to the DNS tab.

 - Here, you can add a maximum of one DNS account for each DNS provider supported.
-Password Manager Pro currently supports automatic challenge verification for Azure DNS, CloudFlare DNS, and Amazon Route 53 DNS, and RFC2136 DNS update (nsupdate).
+Key Manager Plus currently supports automatic challenge verification for Azure DNS, CloudFlare DNS, and Amazon Route 53 DNS, and RFC2136 DNS update (nsupdate).